robertmuth/Cwerg/README.md

   ABIs.
 (Note, this precludes a proper C frontend.)
 * Full-blown dwarf debug info.
 The standard is over 300 pages long and unlikely to fit into the complexity budget.
 Line numbers will likely be supported.
-* C++ exception.
+* C++ exception/unwind tables.
 A lot of code and complexity that only benefits one language.
 * Linking against code produced with other toolchains.
 There are currently no plans to emit linkable object code.
 And there is no ABI compatibility except for simple cases.
 * Shared libs/dynamic linking adds complexity and slows programs down (both because